Single band VLBI absolute astrometry: Introduction

-I should stress the fact that is often omitted in literature: differential astrometry alone cannot provide position of a target.
-For some applications, such as parallax determination, measurement of proper motion, or estimation of an orbital motion of a galactic object, knowledge of a precise position is not required.
-But there are applications that do require knowledge of precise positions.
-Source position can be determined by observing either a target or a calibrator with the absolute astrometry method.
-In a latter case, position of the target can be derived from the position of the calibrator and the position target/calibrator offset from differential VLBI observations under assumption that a)~positions of the calibrator are stable between epochs of observations; b)~a position offset of the calibrator at the frequency of differential observations with respect to its position at the frequency of absolute astrometry observations is well known.

-Method of VLBI absolute astrometry involves observations of many active galactic nuclei approximately uniformly distributed over the sky.
-Data analysis of group delays derived from these observations is usually performed in the accumulative mode, i.e. all VLBI absolute astrometry and geodesy observations are processed in a single least square solution for estimation of source coordinates, orientation parameters, stations positions, and nuisance parameters, such as atmospheric path delay in zenith direction and clock function.
-The errors in source position adjustments are due to the thermal noise and the inaccuracy of modeling path delay in the atmosphere.
-They vary in a wide range from 0.05 to 50 mas depending on source flux density, network geometry, and the number of observables, with 1~mas error being typical.
+Method of VLBI absolute astrometry involves observations of many active galactic nuclei roughly uniformly distributed over the sky.
+Data analysis of group delays derived from these observations is usually performed in the accumulative mode, i.e. all VLBI absolute astrometry and geodesy observations are processed in a single least square solution for estimation of source coordinates, Earth orientation parameters, stations positions, and nuisance parameters, such as atmospheric path delay in zenith direction and clock function.
+The errors in source position adjustments are \Note{mainly} due to the thermal noise and the inaccuracy of modeling path delay in the atmosphere.
+They vary in a wide range from 0.05 to 50 mas depending on source flux density, network geometry, and the number of observables, with 1~mas error being typical. \Note{The grid of sources which positions are determined from dedicated absolute astrometry observing campaigns forms the basis that makes possible differential astrometry that involves observations of pairs of targets and calibrators with known positions.
+This distinction is often blurred in literature for brevity.
+We should be aware of that differential astrometry, despite being capable to determine very precise position {\it differences}, in principle cannot provide positions more precise than positions of the calibrators determined with absolute astrometry and it inherits its random and systematic errors. }

 Since the contribution of the ionosphere to group delay is reciprocal to the square of the observing frequency, usually absolute astrometry experiments are performed at two widely separated bands, 2.3/8.4 or 4.3/7.6~GHz \citep{r:wfcs}.
-Processing of dual-band data allows to eliminate effectively the contribution of the ionosphere.
+Processing of dual-band data allows us to eliminate effectively the contribution of the ionosphere.
 However, there are situations when absolute astrometry observations are available only at one band.